Our Team and Leadership

 A licensed realtor, Megan has turned her passion for real estate into a successful second career.
 Tapping into both her business and education background, she has helped clients throughout the region to realize their dreams of home ownership.
 She maintains a special focus on supporting members of marginalized communities as they navigate the home buying process.
 Megan was born and raised in Philadelphia, and is a proud graduate of The Philadelphia High School for Girls (GHS #240).
 A lifelong athlete, she attended the University of Rhode Island on a full basketball scholarship.
 Megan earned her Master of Science in Clinical Counseling Psychology from LaSalle University.
 In addition to her professional pursuits, she enjoys a full life with her partner of five years, her close and loving family, and her church community as a leadership council member at Tabernacle United Church in West Philadelphia.

-Prior to that, she held the role of Senior Vice President of Patient Access at Thomas Jefferson University Health System.
 Ms. Griffin is a dynamic, high-performing health care executive leader nationally recognized as a subject-matter expert for patient access, physician engagement, and population health.
+As a contact center visionary, she has a track record of helping Cleveland Clinic, Houston Methodist and Vanderbilt University Medical Center dramatically improve the patient and physician experience.
+With an ever-vigilant patient-centered care approach, her approach and style are optimistic and collaborative.
+She has a reputation for formulating strategies to achieve improvement in service delivery and creating valued collaborations and coalitions among diverse stakeholders.
 Ms. Griffin also has a lifetime commitment to the community and actively engages to do the personal and systemic work of forging a pathway to individual empowerment and stability.

 Jessi Ray Koch